Helperbird/website/src/pages/blog/best-careers-for-people-with-dyslexia.md

 url: /blog/best-careers-for-people-with-dyslexia/
 tags: blog
 blog_cat:  GUEST BLOG
-blog_title: Best Careers for People with Dyslexia
+cardTitle: Best Careers for People with Dyslexia
 blog_snip:
   Around 5 to 15 percent of Americans across all demographics have dyslexia.
 For several years, they have been inappropriately labeled “dumb” or “lazy” because it was a heavily misunderstood